 With the 1932 establishment of the KSA, the region's first public schools for boys opened.
-King Abd al Aziz schools for boys opened.
-King Abd al A (also known as Ibn Saud - see pg.
+King Abd al Aziz (also known as Ibn Saud - see pg.
 8 of History and Myth) promoted Westernstyle education focused on secular subjects like science and mathematics alongside religious instruction.